mvilledieu/magicleap-helio-webxr-polyfill/README.md

 If you use npm, run  `npm i magicleap-helio-webxr-polyfill`.

-To add it using import:
+Then add it at the top of your file using import:

 ```

-import 'magicleap-helio-webxr-polyfill'; // Needs to be the first import
+import 'magicleap-helio-webxr-polyfill';

 ```

-To add it with a script tag:
+or using script tag:

 ```
 <script src="https://unpkg.com/magicleap-helio-webxr-polyfill@latest/"></script>